Obviously Five Believers

 Lark Skyrider’s voice is sharp as a razor’s blade.

-“Right now, I’ll say your chances are slim.
-Things don’t look too good for you, Kid.
-You are young and confused.
-Besides, your face looks like a mashed tomato with all those damned pimples.
+“Your face looks like a mashed tomato with all those ugly pimples, Kid.
 No tongue kiss yet, I bet.
 Let me tell you what’s going on in the music world today: Nothing but money.
 Or nothing and money.
-Those people you admire in the music scene know nothing about nothing, Kid.
-Nada de nada y pues nada, my friend.
-They have no roots and they have no future.
-And they are not artists.
-You get it, you moron?”
+Those people have no roots and therefore no future.
+And they are not artists, but just silly entertainers.”

-True, those pimples are indeed ugly.
-Had the face of the woman at the well looked anything vaguely like his, I’m not sure we’d ever heard Pressing On.
-Maybe The Kid is in dire need of some candy or hot chocolate, or whatever people like him feed into their system to be able to drive for 24 hours to see Tom Petty & The Heartbrakers?
-I am just starting to think about what I might say to enliven his spirit, when Lark Skyrider barks out:
+Maybe he is in dire need of hot chocolate or whatever kids like him feed into their system to be able to drive for 24 hours to see Tom Petty & The Heartbrakers?

 I look at Raymond.
 Raymond looks at me.